wasabikev/AI-UI/README.md

 - `saveWebsiteURL(websiteURL, systemMessageId)`: Saves a website URL associated with a particular system message to the backend.
 Handles POST request and error management.
 - `updateModelDropdownInModal(modelName)`: Updates the model dropdown in the system message modal to reflect the selected model name.
 - `toggleTemperatureSettings(shouldShowTemperature)`: Toggles the visibility of temperature settings in the system message modal based on user interaction.
+- `updateModelDropdownInModal(modelName)`: Updates the model dropdown in the system message modal to reflect the selected model name, ensuring the UI is synchronized with the backend model settings.
+- `populateModelDropdownInModal()`: Populates the model dropdown in the system message modal with available AI models, allowing users to select different models dynamically.
 - Additionally, `main.js` handles dynamic text area resizing, admin dashboard access, database view access, and flash message timeout functionalities as linked with events in `chat.html`.

 ### models.py